 We recommend you follow this tutorial using a Production-Optimized Instance.

-Installing and Securing MongoDB on Ubuntu Noble Numbat (24.04)
+Installing and Securing MongoDB® on Ubuntu Focal Fossa (20.04)

 - database